BalliAsghar/PlexURLGen/README.md

 # PlexURLGen - CLI for Plex Server

-PlexURLGen is a command-line interface (CLI) script that allows you to interact with your Plex server.
-With PlexURLGen, you can authenticate, download media, and manage playlists directly from the command line.
+A CLI tool for Plex server interaction, including authentication, media downloads, and playlist management via the command line.

 ## Prerequisites